-Un-separated surface water can damage the environment, polluting rivers, streams, and groundwater.
-Allowing this un-separated water to enter the environment due to a faulty or poorly-maintained interceptor can lead to prosecution by the Environment Agency.
+Un-separated surface water can damage the environment, pollute rivers, streams and groundwater.
+Allowing it to happen because of a faulty or poorly-maintained interceptor can lead to prosecution by the Environment Agency.

-UKDN Waterflow can offer service agreements for interceptor cleaning and emptying.
-Call us now to get a price for this service 0333 344 2937 or email us xxxxxxxxxxxxxxx we would be delighted to assist.
+UKDN Waterflow offers service agreements for interceptor cleaning and emptying.
+Call us now for a quote on 0333 344 2937.